 When you start working with other people’s code you will run into the if __name__ == '__main__'

-What this function do is to check whether you run the module (or script) directly, or if you import the module from another one.
+construct does is that it uses the if conditional statement to check whether you run the module (or script) directly, or if you import the module from another one.

 What it says is this: